alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-29-day-50-further-the-spectrum-soup-fixes-and-media-material.md

 type: "post"
 ---

-I finally fixed the “no hear” pose, because the arms were still merging into the body.
+I finally fixed the "no hear" pose, because the arms were still merging into the body.

-I also added a “go back to museum” mechanism, created GIFs and re-exported the covers/banners, with the new fixed “no hear”.
+I also added a "go back to museum" mechanism, created GIFs and re-exported the covers/banners, with the new fixed "no hear".

 [Play it on Itch.io](https://splitpainter.itch.io/the-spectrum-soup)